 Every year, the American Institute of Graphic Arts (AIGA) conducts a design census of all their members.
 In it, they ask questions pertaining to demographics, employment, hobbies, and personal opinions about the design field, and then publicly release the anonymized data.
 This book is the end result of visualizing that data.

-For this project, we wanted to focus on what AIGA designers thought about the future of our field.
-To do this, we picked three possible futures (lenses) through which to view the data: a tech-focused design future, an analog-focused design future, and a design future which prioritizes ethics and diversity.
+What do designers think about the future of design?
+To answer this question, we picked three possible futures (lenses) through which to view the data: a tech-focused design future, an analog-focused design future, and a design future which prioritizes ethics and diversity.
 We then further tracked these lenses through generational trends (i.e. do older generation really value analog skills more than younger generations do?)

 All of AIGA’s data is free to download in a massive spreadsheet.
 With over 13,000 participants, setting these parameters was necessary to set the focus for this project.
 Through a combination of CSV Explorer and Python scripts, we narrowed down our data, identified trends, and peppered in our own commentary and theories as to why the trends looked the way they did.